nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3c.
-User tries to modify tutorial state to itself e.g. mark someone present as present
+User tries to modify tutorial state to itself e.g. mark someone present as present.

     * 3c1.
 ConTActs shows a message that the modification is unnecessary.